Tag: secure homelab

 VPN Configuration

-For a comprehensive guide, see our Secure Remote Access for Your Homelab tutorial.
+For a full guide, see our Secure Remote Access for Your Homelab tutorial.

 Setting up a VPN allows you to securely access your home network from remote locations.
 OPNsense supports OpenVPN and WireGuard, both of which are excellent choices for creating encrypted tunnels to your network.